Skip to content

 Have you ever opened up an antique pocket watch and spotted tiny inscriptions inside the case?
 If so, you might be wondering if they have any meaning.
 The short answer?
 Is yes.
 They most definitely had meaning… to someone, somewhere at one point in time.
 These are what are known as watchmaker’s service marks.
 It’s a tiny code that indicates when a watch was serviced, who serviced the watch and possibly what work was carried out.

 In years gone by, pocket watches were regularly serviced, especially those used in demanding jobs like railway timekeeping.
 With so many watches coming and going, watchmakers needed a way to track their work.
 Most kept detailed records in a master ledger, linking each job to a reference number inscribed inside the watch case.
-Some watchmakers even developed their own coded markings to quickly describe service details.
+Some watchmakers even developed their own coded markings to quickly describe service details (Service marks at Pocket Watch Database).

 Watchmaker's service mark.